tony-had/sumup-qa-assignment/README.md

 # SumUp QA Demo

-Basic automated test framework using Kotlin, Selenium and Browserstack.
+Basic automated test framework using Kotlin, Selenium, TestNG and Browserstack.

 The implemented page objects allow a simple login test to be executed that verifies no transactions can be present for an incomplete account.